We Do What we love

 Incorporated in 2012, Collabriv is a San Francisco company with a double bottom line to make profits and provide benefits: benefits to international students who want to launch their careers by working abroad, and benefits to companies in the Bay Area, particularly start-ups, that want to globalize their work force.

 Through Collabriv, students from around the world have come to the Bay Area on J visas to carry out paid internships for 6-18 months.
 Working in multinational teams, they have also studied coursework from the Master of Arts in Leadership program at Saint Mary’s College of California, leading to a certificate of completion in leadership.
 In 2015, Collabriv began working with international students who were studying business in the United States, particularly Master’s students at the San Francisco campus of the Hult International Business School.
-Collabriv facilitated interviews at Bay Area companies for 40 Hult students and has so far placed 17 of them in CPT and/or OPT positions.
-In 2016, Collabriv intends to work with hundreds of international students already in the US and will put on hold its program bringing students here from abroad on J visas.
+In 2016, Collabriv is working solely with international students already in the US and has put on hold its program bringing students here from abroad on J visas.

-A native of Lahore, Pakistan, Faateh has five years of business development experience for start-ups in the media, events and services industries.
+A native of Lahore, Pakistan, Faateh worked in business development for Collabriv (October 2015 – February 2016) before joining BeMyApp.
+He had five years of business development experience for start-ups in the media, events and services industries in Pakistan.
 Faateh launched and managed Pakistan’s first discount and services card and a magazine focused on heritage and culture.
-In 2015, he graduated from the Hult International Business School (San Francisco) with a Masters in International Business, and he has a Bachelor’s in Law from the University of London (2010).
+In 2015, he graduated from the Hult International Business School (San Francisco) with a Masters in International Business.

 Patrick has had a 30-year career in business development, marketing and public relations in the business and social sectors.
 As a principal of Dippery Consulting, his clients have included XOJET, Mercy Corps and MondoWindow.
 He worked in thought leadership and conference organizing with The Economist and BusinessWeek based in Hong Kong and Australia from 1994 to 1998.
 He did graduate work in International Affairs at the University of California, San Diego, and has a B.A. in international relations from University of California, Davis (1984).